 - Cool thoroughly before removing them from the parchment.

 - Whip the buttercream and barley malt syrup together and use as a filling for the cookies; sandwiching

 *Approximately ½-Tablespoon buttercream between every cookie pair.*

-- Store the macarons, refrigerated, overnight before consuming.
+- Store the macarons (see my recommended storage methods), refrigerated, overnight before consuming.